Columbia College welcomes International Students

 Language Requirements for Admission to Columbia’s Professional Programs

-The Department of Academic Upgrading and English as a Second Language offer a variety of educational services to students who require upgrading of essential skills of improved language acquisition in order to achieve their career and training goals.
-The English as a Second Language program focuses on helping people gain the language skills they need to succeed, while the Academic Upgrading program focuses on helping students improve their skills in English.
-Math, and Science.
-Please refer to the respective program sections for more details.
+The English Language Training Department offers a variety of educational services to students who require upgrading of essential skills or improved language acquisition in order to achieve their career and training goals.
+The English as a Second Language program focuses on helping people gain the language skills they need to succeed.

-Tuition fees for international students are 15% greater than the fees listed in this calendar.
-A $200.00 non-refundable International Student Registration fee is required upon acceptance to the program; this fee will be credited to the student’s tuition upon commencement of the program.
+Registration Fee: A non-refundable Student Registration fee of $500.00 is required upon acceptance to the program; this fee will be credited to the student’s tuition upon commencement of the program.
 The remaining tuition and fees are to be paid in full by the first day of classes.
 International students are not eligible for Alberta Government Student Finance Board financial assistance.
 Applicants from other countries who require financial aid should contact officials of their own government to determine if they qualify for aid from the Government of Canada under the Canadian International Development Agency.
+A student will be required to fill out a Student Enrollment Contract.

 Individuals wishing to enter Canada as Columbia College students must meet the following requirements: